Burial & Cemetery

 Choosing a burial at sea is a powerful way to respect a loved one's connection to the natural world.
 Whether through the creation of a new reef or a simple scattering of ashes into the tides, the ocean provides a sense of vastness and continuity that few land-based cemeteries can match.
 By following the 2025 EPA guidelines and opting for sustainable materials, you can ensure that this last act is as environmentally responsible as it is emotionally meaningful.

-If you are still weighing your options between a maritime farewell and a land-based return to nature, our Green Burial Guide offers additional insights into eco-friendly end-of-life choices.
+If you are still weighing your options between a maritime farewell and a land-based return to nature, an eco-friendly cremation or green burial offers another environmentally responsible path worth considering.

 Key point: A well-planned sea burial provides families with a unique sense of closure, knowing their loved one is part of the global current, free from the confines of a traditional plot.